bbtgnn/GTL/README.md

 ```

-The program takes many txt files (for each letter) and transforms them (parsing) into an .otf typeface.
+The program takes many txt files (for each letter) and transforms them (parsing) into an .ufo typeface.
 For each symbol in the txt file the programm will do something.
 So you can create a syntax to use many different symbols to describe you design into the txt files.